Deriving the Generalised Born Rule from First Principles: Derivation of the Generalised Born Rule for Probabilistic Process Theories

-We see that the states and effects are simply defined as the hom-sets of morphisms from and to the monoidal unit in $\mathcal{G}(\mathcal{D})$. $\mathcal{G}(\mathcal{D})$ being the physical subcategory of itself, the procedure then, couples back the role of physical states and effects and morphisms.
-In other words, theories such as textbook quantum mechanics which do not strictly form categories, can be lifted into ones that do.
-As a result, the result of quotienting $\mathcal{G}$ a general probabilistic process theory is a simplified probabilistic process theory.
-All results which hold for simplified probabilistic process theories \ref{sec:physicaltheories} hence hold for $\mathcal{G}(\mathcal{D})$, such as the existence of a monoid homomorphism $\lambda$.
+We see that the states and effects are simply defined as the hom-sets of morphisms from and to the monoidal unit in $\mathcal{G}(\mathcal{D})$. $\mathcal{G}(\mathcal{D})$ being the physical subcategory of itself, the procedure then, couples back the role of physical states, effects and morphisms.
+In other words, theories such as textbook quantum mechanics which do not strictly form categories, can be lifted to ones that do.
+As a result, the outcome of quotienting a general probabilistic process theory is a simplified probabilistic process theory.
+All results which hold for simplified probabilistic process theories hence, hold for $\mathcal{G}(\mathcal{D})$, such as the existence of a monoid homomorphism $\lambda$.

-\begin{theorem}[\bf Characterisation of quotiented normalised quantum theory] The quotiented theory for the case of normalised quantum theory $(\mathcal{U} \subseteq \textbf{FHilb}, \{\ket{\psi}\}, \{\bra{\phi}\}, |\langle - | - \rangle|^2)$ yields an SPPT isomorphic to rank-1 CPTNI maps, i.e., Kraus operators $(\mathcal{K}, \Tr[-\circ-])$ where $\mathcal{U}$ is the SMC unitaries, and $\mathcal{K}$ is the SMC of rank-1 CPTNI maps. \end{theorem} \begin{proof} The morphisms of $\mathcal{G}(\mathcal{U})$ are of the form We declare a functor $F: \mathcal{G}(\mathcal{U}) \rightarrow \mathcal{K}$ as
+\begin{theorem}[\bf Characterisation of quotiented normalised quantum theory] The quotiented theory for the case of normalised quantum theory $(\mathcal{U} \subseteq \mathbf{FHilb}, \{\ket{\psi}\}, \{\bra{\phi}\}, |\langle - | - \rangle|^2)$ yields an SPPT isomorphic to rank-1 CPTNI maps, i.e., Kraus operators $(\mathcal{K}, \Tr[-\circ-])$ where $\mathcal{U}$ is the SMC unitaries, and $\mathcal{K}$ is the SMC of rank-1 CPTNI maps. \end{theorem} \begin{proof} The morphisms of $\mathcal{G}(\mathcal{U})$ are of the form We declare a functor $F: \mathcal{G}(\mathcal{U}) \rightarrow \mathcal{K}$ as

-Conversely by Stinespring dilation theorem \cite{Nielsen2010Dec, stinespring1955positive} any rank-1 CPTNI map can be dilated to a unitary map acting on a larger Hilbert space with an initialised ancilla state and a final effect.
-Thus we can define a functor $G: \mathcal{K} \rightarrow \mathcal{G}(\mathcal{U})$ as That $G$ is well-defined, i.e., the outcome of $G$ does not depend on the chosen dilation unitary is a consequence of probabilistic equivalence Def. \ref{def:subtheory}.
-These are symmetric monoidal functors can be proven identically to Th. \ref{th:subtheory_isomorphic_quotiented}.
-To show that these are inverse of each other we have and Thus $F \circ G = id$ and $G \circ F = id$ are identity functors, and the two categories are isomorphic.
+Conversely by Stinespring dilation theorem \cite{Nielsen2010Dec, stinespring1955positive} any rank-1 CPTNI map can be dilated to a unitary map acting on a larger Hilbert space with an initialised ancilla state and a final effect Thus, we can define a functor $G: \mathcal{K} \rightarrow \mathcal{G}(\mathcal{U})$ as

+That $G$ is well-defined, i.e., the outcome of $G$ does not depend on the chosen dilation unitary is a consequence of probabilistic equivalence Def. \ref{def:subtheory}.
+These being symmetric monoidal functors can be proven identically to Th. \ref{th:subtheory_isomorphic_quotiented}.
+To show that these are inverses of each other we have and